L.A. Firefighters’ Toxic Tango: The Unsung Dance with Mercury and Lead

 2. Step 2: Nutritional Warfare 2.0

 Add selenium and zinc-rich foods to that garlic-and-onion badge of solitude.
 These trace minerals help block uptake of toxic metals at a cellular level.
-Supplements like NAC (N-acetylcysteine) and chlorella have also shown promise in helping or assisting detox pathways, though more firefighter-specific studies are needed.
+Supplements like NAC (N-acetylcysteine) and chlorella have also shown promise in supporting detox pathways, though more firefighter-specific studies are needed.

 Pro Tip: The weird green shake in your thermos?
 Probably saving your kidneys.
 Keep sipping.